 The services offered in our main Sanctuary represent the core of Temple Emanu-El’s worship experience.
 They aim to inspire and engage worshippers through the fullness of the High Holyday liturgy, Torah and other scriptural readings, and sermons.
 Worship is oriented toward adults, but those of all ages are very welcome.
-Services are led by members of our clergy along with our organist Nicholas Tino, and our volunteer and professional choir.
+Services are led by members of our clergy along with our organist and our volunteer and professional choir.
+Tickets are required.

 Location: Main Sanctuary

 Erev Rosh Hashanah – Sunday, September 29 @ 6:00 PM